 Once Upon a Star: A Poetic Journey Through Space by James Carter and Mar Hernandez

-This is truly a STEAM book — Science, Technology, Engineering, Art and Math — because it takes a STEM topic and adds in creativity in the form of poetry.
-The rollicking rhymes make this a great read aloud.
-Taking the reader back to the big bang, children will absorb science without realizing it and there is a “Sciencey Stuff” acrostic poem at the end which summarizes the lesson. [poetry picture book, ages 3 and up]
+This is truly a STEAM book — Science, Technology, Engineering, Art, and Math — because it takes a STEM topic and adds creativity in the form of poetry.
+The rollicking rhymes make this a great read-aloud.
+Taking the reader back to the Big Bang, children will absorb science without realizing it and there is a “Sciencey Stuff” acrostic poem at the end which summarizes the lesson. [poetry picture book, ages 3 and up]

 Sing a Song of Seasons: A Nature Poem for Each Day of the Year selected by Fiona Waters, illustrated by Frann Preston-Gannon

 There are 365 poems in this impressive anthology that celebrate the seasons.
 This would be fun to read daily with children, thus making poetry a pleasant habit that also introduces notable poets including Jack Prelutsky, Emily Dickinson, Langston Hughes, William Shakespeare, e. e.
 Cummings, Robert Frost, and more!
 The illustrations give off a child-friendly Audubon vibe.
 This is a book to enjoy all year! [poetry anthology, ages 4 and up]

 My First Book of the Sea by Nicola Davies, illustrated by Emily Sutton

 Most of these poems are free-verse poems and they explore sea life.
 Author Nicola Davies is the perfect sea captain to lead this journey as she is trained as a zoologist and is also an award-winning author of books for children.
 It’s hard to decide which is her first love — poetry or nature — and that is what makes this collection of poems so appealing.
 Pack this book for your next beach vacation or just read it whenever you want for a quick figurative trip to the ocean! [poetry picture book, ages 3 and up]